-The results of the December 31, 2020 actuarial valuation of the Austin Police Retirement System (APRS) are presented in this report.
+The results of the December 31, 2021 actuarial valuation of the Austin Police Retirement System (APRS) are presented in this report.

-The primary purposes of this actuarial valuation report are to determine the City Contribution Rate, describe the current financial condition of APRS, analyze the changes in the condition of APRS, and provide various summaries of the data.
+The primary purposes of the actuarial valuation report are to determine the actuarially determined contribution rates for the City and members, describe the current financial condition of APRS, analyze changes in the condition of APRS, and provide various summaries of the data.

-The City Contribution Rate, determined by this valuation will begin one year after the valuation date.
+The City Contribution Rate determined by this valuation will begin one year after the valuation date.
 In addition to this actuarially determined rate, the City will contribute a Legacy Liability payment beginning in 2022.

-There was an unexpected increase in the unfunded actuarial liabilities of approximately \$2.8 million.
-The net unexpected increase in the unfunded actuarial accrued liability includes an asset experience gain of \$9.2 million and a liability experience loss of \$12.0 million.
+There was an unexpected decrease in the unfunded actuarial liabilities of approximately \$23.2 million.
+The net unexpected decrease in the unfunded actuarial accrued liability includes an asset experience gain of \$30.7 million and a liability experience loss of \$7.5 million.

 The Retiree Death Benefit Fund was established in 2003 as a separate account within the system to advance fund and to pay the \$10,000 post-retirement lump sum death benefits for retirees.
-Table 11 outlines the portion of the City contribution rate that should be allocated to the Retiree Death Benefit Fund such that the Retiree Death Benefit Plan will be fully funded 15 years following December 31, 2020.
+Table 11 outlines the portion of the City contribution rate that should be allocated to the Retiree Death Benefit Fund such that the Retiree Death Benefit Plan will be fully funded 14 years following December 31, 2021.
 With the exception of Table 11, the amounts outlined in this report represent the total assets and liabilities of APRS, inclusive of the Retiree Death Benefit Plan.